EricGhildyal/Height-timer/README.md

 1. Open in webpage

-2. Press start to being the timer.
+2. Press start to begin the timer.

 3. Press stop when the object has reached the ground.